-When DECC granted the DCC licence, stage 1 of the Smart Energy Code (SEC) also came into force.
-The SEC is a new industry code and sets out the terms for the provision of the DCC’s services and specifies other provisions to govern the end-to-end management of smart metering.
+The SEC is an industry code that sets out the terms for the provision of the DCC’s services and specifies other provisions to govern the end-to-end management of smart metering.
 Like other industry codes, we are responsible for approving any modifications to ensure consumers’ interests remain protected.

 Smarter Markets Programme